Dr. Amy Hurford

 My research is in theoretical ecology, evolution and epidemiology.
 I make models of appropriate complexity, that consider the best available data, that answer meaningful questions, and where the results are interpreted and communicated appropriately.

 I want to help trainees learn the best approaches to data analysis in biology.
-I recently developed the MUN Biology BSc Quantitative Training Program together with Dr. Yolanda Wiersma.
 In 2023, I was awarded the President’s Award for Distinguished Teaching.

 I am a senior editor at the Bulletin of Mathematical Biology.
 During my term as chair of the Equity, Diversity, Inclusion and Membership committee for the Canadian Applied and Industrial Mathematics Society, I authored this report.